-We have one principal facility, which is located in Vaulx-en-Velin, on the outskirts of Lyon, France.
+We have one main facility, which is in Vaulx-en-Velin, near Lyon, France.
 The premises comprise 4,150 square meters and are leased to us under a renewable ten-year commercial lease agreement which became effective on July 1, 2015.
-We use this facility to manufacture our device portfolio.
-We believe the terms of the lease reflect commercial practice and market rates.
+At the current time, we are still evaluating whether to renew the lease in 2025 or not.
+We use this facility to manufacture our medical device systems and consumables.
+We believe the terms of the lease reflect current market rates.
 We are not aware of any environmental issues that could affect utilization of the facility.

-In addition, we lease office and/or warehouse facilities in Kuala Lumpur (Malaysia), Flensburg (Germany), Austin (U.S.), Seoul (South Korea), Fukuoka, Osaka, Sapporo and Tokyo (Japan) and Dubai (United Arab Emirates).
+In addition, we lease office and/or warehouse facilities in Kuala Lumpur (Malaysia), Flensburg (Germany), Austin, Texas and Los Altos, California (U.S.), Seoul (South Korea), Fukuoka, Osaka, Sapporo and Tokyo (Japan).
 Our representative office in Moscow (Russia) was closed in early 2023.